tmalsburg/chamois/README.md

 # Thank-you screen:
 pages.append(
-  CenteredInstructions("Thank you for your participation!", "Exit"))
+  CenteredInstructions("Thank you for your participation!"))

 # A message stored in the results file along with a time stamp:
 pages.append(Message("End of session"))